michaelpalumbo/allhands-server/README.md

 ## Usage

 allhands is meant to work alongside other programs that can send/receive OSC data.
 Once you have the allhands app running and connected to the server, you should open your preferred program and try sending/receiving data.
-Example code for puredata and max/msp can be found at https://github.com/michaelpalumbo/allhands
+Example code for puredata, max/msp, etc, can be found at https://github.com/michaelpalumbo/allhands-examples